John Armstrong's opinion: Simon Bridges' 'part-time' dig is a garbage ploy someone like Donald Trump would use

 He cited her visit to Tokelau as an example.
 He argued that she should have made the trip during the recent three-week parliamentary recess instead of having a short holiday in the Cook Islands.

-This criticism came from someone who spent a large portion of that break in the United Kingdom visiting the family of his English-born wife.
+This criticism came from someone who spent some of that break in the United Kingdom visiting the family of his English-born wife.

 Apart from making the people of Tokelau feel like they were being treated as second-class New Zealand citizens, Bridges only succeeded in highlighting National’s neglect of the dependent territory as evidenced by the fact that no prime minister could be bothered visiting the far flung atolls during National’s nine-year stint in power.